tekartik/sembast.dart/sembast/doc/writes.md

 # Writing data

+## add vs update vs put

+- `add` adds a new record and generate a new record key
+- `update` update an existing record
+- `put` will either add or update a record

 ## Use transactions

 Make sure to use transaction as soon as you perform more than 1 writes.
 It